Enciusan/cheers-sol/README.md

 - **On-Chain Identity Tags**: Automatically earn exclusive tags from your Solana wallet based on your NFTs, tokens, and DAO memberships.
 Let your blockchain profile speak for you.
 - **Drink-Based Preferences**: Select your favorite beverages (coffee, tea, whiskey, matcha, etc.) to find people who share your taste — literally.
 - **Community-Centric Matching**: We go beyond surface-level filters.
-CheersUp matches people through shared interests, on-chain affiliations, and beverage vibes.
+CheersUp links people through shared interests, on-chain affiliations, and beverage vibes.
-- **Built-In Chat**: Once matched, users can chat and connect instantly — it’s always Cheers Time.
+- **Built-In Chat**: Once linked, users can chat and connect instantly — it’s always Cheers Time.

 ## 🛠️ How It Works